GoMMC Guide

 Name Description

-FSNR sets the auto-loaded filing system number
+FSNR sets the number of the filing system to auto-load

 BOOT selects the activity to perform on booting